SmarterApp/AP_ItemViewerService/README.md

 ### Optional, Readonly Mode
 An optional url parameter can be specified to make the rendered item readonly.
 By default, readOnly is set to false.
 To enable readonly, use `readOnly` parameter and by setting to `false` or `true`.
 Example `/items?ids=187-1435&readOnly=true`

+### Optional, Load from directory
+An optional url parameter can be specified to load and or reload from a specific directory using an absolute path to the content.
+Example to reload items in /home/tomcat7/temp1 use `loadFrom` parameter.
+Example request `/items?id=187-1432&loadFrom=/home/tomact7temp1`.
+This will overwrite any existing keys with the specified content in the singleton.

 ### Optional, Specifying Accessibility Codes
 The optional accessibility codes are specified using the `isaap` url parameter.